 The magic of Harry Potter literally opens up before you as you approach the sign welcoming you to Hogsmeade.
 For anyone who has enjoyed these books or marveled at the movies, you will immediately be taken aback as you see the snow-covered roofs of the village of Hogsmeade appear before you with the imposing sight of Hogwarts Castle looming in the distance.
 It is really as if you are walking into Harry’s world.

 Those first few minutes in Hogsmeade were a bit overwhelming.
 There was just so much to look at and take in and we were honestly not sure what to do first.
 Since it was still early, the park was at least a little less busy than it would presumably be later in the day.
-This being the case, we decided to start with the main attraction of this area of the park - the “Harry Potter and the Forbidden Journey™” ride which is housed in the recreation of Hogwarts Castle.
+This being the case, we decided to start with the main attraction of this area of the park - the “Harry Potter and the Forbidden Journey™” ride which is housed in Hogwarts Castle.

 Like many popular theme park rides being built today, the entire experience has been taken into account for this attraction.
 Notable locations from the films are presented throughout the queue as you wait to get into the ride.
 For instance, you will see the sorting hat and walk through a hall with many of the talking portraits from the movies (and yes, they will talk to you).
 Along the way, you will also see replicas of some of the rooms in Hogwarts Castle, including the Headmaster’s office, the Defense Against the Dark Arts classroom, and the Gryffindor common room.
 There are also some video effects that show Harry, Ron, and Hermoine and which carry forward the general storyline of the ride.
 There is even a scene where Ron tries to perform some magic.
 His spell eventually backfires, causing snow to fall in the room that you are in.